storacha/specs/w3-aggregation.md

 ## Deal creation

 When a Storefront has enough content to fulfill an aggregate (each broker might have different requirements), a Filecoin deal for an aggregate SHALL be requested by a `aggregate/submit` invocations.
 Deal negotiations with Filecoin Storage Providers will be handled out off band.
 Therefore, Broker should generate a receipt to acknowledge received request.
-This receipt contains an [effect](https://github.com/ucan-wg/invocation/#7-effect) to be performed (`.fx` field pointing to another task) that will eventually get a receipt with either `ok` or `error`.
+This receipt MUST contain a followup task in the (`.fx.join` field) that is run when submitted request is processed which MAY succeed (if aggregate was accepted) or fail (e.g. if aggregated was  determined to be invalid).
+Result of the subsequent task CAN be looked up using it's receipt.

 ```mermaid
 sequenceDiagram